 Some people have said that we are not participating in the Lent prayers.
 On the contrary, we might devote more of our time to effective prayer and ministry on these sidewalks than anyone else during this season in Bakersfield (as is typically the case).
 We will also continue to help the Lent prayer volunteers in any way we can, to the degree that we are able to do so.
-Many of the typical strategic vigil resources (such as the memorial crosses) will indeed be missing, however, because they are designed for a true vigil (it is not practical to risk the loss of such resources during times when nobody will be praying outside the abortion chamber).
+Many of the typical strategic vigil resources (such as the memorial crosses) may indeed often be missing, however, because they are designed for a continuous vigil (it is not practical to risk the loss of such resources during times when nobody will be praying outside the abortion chamber).

 Some have also said that we curtailed the vigil because we are exhausted.
 It is true that we are tired, but we always seek to trust in God’s strength when we are weak.
-However, the burdens of a true vigil are more than we can bear by ourselves.
+However, the burdens of a non-stop vigil are more than we can bear by ourselves.
 If we don’t have enough reliable vigil volunteers to maintain an unbroken vigil, we find ourselves focusing so much on covering the vigil that we neglect other essential pro-life ministry responsibilities.
 So the issue is not whether or not we are tired, but our need to fulfill our most important priorities.
 Even when we are weary, we will continue to pray and work, both on these sidewalks and in many other pro-life ventures here and elsewhere.
-We know of over 1000 people who have prayed on these sidewalks with us during the past 10 years of our 40 day vigils, so there are more than enough people to cover another 40 day vigil, even if only a fraction of previous participants have responded to our requests.
+We know of over 1000 people who have prayed on these sidewalks with us during the past 10 years of our Bakersfield 40 day vigils, so there are more than enough people to cover another 40 day vigil, even if only a fraction of previous participants have responded to our requests.

 The difficulty in finding people to cover the “night shifts” (especially early morning hours of darkness) has also been a focus of some people.
 But according to our survey results, the most difficult vigil timeslots to fill are not early mornings, but mid-afternoons.
 In fact, some people’s schedules allow them only to participate in the vigil during the early morning hours of darkness.
 Eliminating the hours of darkness prevents these people from having an effective role in the vigil.
-But more importantly, eliminating the hours of darkness violates the essence of what a “vigil” is.
+But more importantly, eliminating the hours of darkness violates the essence of what a true “vigil” is.

 We have seen 40 day vigil efforts in other cities go down this difficult path of eliminating nighttime prayers.
 The result has been increasing attrition, with more and more hours (and even days) eliminated as the number of prayer volunteers decreases.
 It is our hope that the significant differences between a true vigil and intermittent prayers will become evident to all of our Bakersfield friends during these 40 days of Lent prayers, and that in the future we will join together again to commit to more unbroken vigils, as a sign of our determination to persevere until no more children are killed in our community.